ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 In this tutorial, we look at how to apply functors and how to write functors.
 We also show some use cases involving functors.

 As suggested by the name, a _functor_ is almost like a function.
 However, while functions are between values, functors are between modules.
-A functor takes a module as a parameter and returns a module as a result.
+A functor has a module as a parameter and returns a module as a result.
 A functor in OCaml is a parametrised module, not to be confused with a [functor in mathematics](https://en.wikipedia.org/wiki/Functor).

 **Prerequisites**: [Modules](/docs/modules).